Pain after partial knee replacement – what to do?

 • Restrictions:

-• Not suitable for all patients, e.g. B. in inflammatory joint diseases.
+• Not suitable for all patients, e.g., those with inflammatory joint diseases.

-Possible causes of pain after a sled prosthesis
+Possible causes of pain after a partial knee replacement

 1. Postoperative overload

-• Description: Immediately after surgery the knee is tender.
-Pain can result from excessive or intense stress that begins too early.
+• Description: Immediately after surgery, the knee is sensitive.
+Pain can occur due to premature or intense strain.

 2. Scar pain or skin irritation

-• Description: Scarring or nerve irritation in the surgical area may cause discomfort.
+• Description: Scarring or nerve irritation in the surgical area can cause discomfort.

-• Therapy: Local massages, silicone plasters, laser therapy.
+• Therapy: Local massages, silicone patches, laser therapy.

 3. Instability of the knee joint

-• Description: Instability can occur when the ligaments of the knee are overused or are not optimally balanced after surgery.
+• Description: Instability can occur if the ligaments of the knee are overstressed or not optimally balanced after surgery.

-• Therapy: Adaptation of the rehabilitation, targeted muscle training, possibly surgical correction.
+• Therapy: Adjustment of rehabilitation, targeted muscle training, possibly surgical correction.

 • Description: Misalignments can cause friction and pain.